 - sadomasochistic abuse, or

-A “minor” means a person or persons who were under eighteen years of age at the time a visual depiction was created, adapted, or modified.iv
+A “minor” means a person or persons under eighteen years of age when a visual depiction was created, adapted, or modified.iv

 Note that even if a person stores several illegal visual depictions on one device, DVD, or hard drive, that person will face charges for every single depiction on that device.v